vitamickey/hugo-website/content/posts/welcome.md

 #     URL: "https://github.com/vitamickey/digital-garden/tree/main/content"
 #     Text: "Suggest Changes" # edit text
 #     appendFilePath: true # to append file path to Edit link
+title: "Michaela's Digital Garden"
+date: 2022-05-25T08:53:38+10:00
+tags: ["about"]
-lastmod: 2022-05-23T18:28:20+10:00
+lastmod: 2022-05-25T08:53:38+10:00
 ---

-This is a bucket of all of the things currently simmering away in my brain.

-- Moving out
-- University exams loom
+Welcome to my lil' digital garden!
+This is a place where I would like to learn and grow.

+Some places to start on this website would be my post about [digital gardens](/digital-garden/).